 If you’re not sure what to do, here are some questions you need to ask yourself, before you make the decision to go full-time in network marketing:

 - Am I good at managing my time?

-- How many hours per week would I work my business if I go full-time?
+- How many hours per week would I work my business if I went full-time?

 - What activities would I do on a daily basis to build my business full-time?

 - Would I enjoy working the business full-time?

 - Do I have six months worth of income in savings?

-- Is my monthly MLM Income at least 3-4 times more than my monthly living expenses?
+- Is my monthly MLM Income at least 2-4 times the amount of my job income?

 - How does my spouse or partner feel about this?